 The table below is the beginning of a collection, in alphabetical order, of ideas from across the University around teaching and learning.
-Many of the ideas listed below are here because they were facilitated by HILT grants or events.
+Many of the ideas listed were facilitated by HILT grants or events.
 As this list grows, we will develop the appropriate filters to facilitate an efficient browsing experience.
 Currently, to find specific content, please use the search bar and filters.

 If you know of an idea that should be listed here, please let us know.